 - Bring at least two different rod/reel setups so you can have different line weights set up for different fishing situations – you can rent at the landing if you do not have your own gear; you don’t want to have to re-line if fish are line-picky or breaking off light line

 - Extra spools of line – you may wish to change line weight, or you may get broken off or your line thrashed, in which case you will need to replace – often times there is someone on the boat who can assist if you need help tying connecting knots. *Remember, your line is only as strong as the weakest knot; make sure those knots are tied correctly!

-- Hooks – I prefer Owner’s saltwater ringed hooks; you can ask at the landing as well (once again it depends on what you are fishing for).
+- Hooks – Ask at the landing (once again it depends on what you are fishing for).